-4.17(3)(d) effectively-instruct and engage students in core scientific practices which include, but are not limited to, asking questions and defining problems; analyzing and interpreting data; engaging in argument from evidence; constructing explanations and designing solutions; developing and using models; planning and carrying out investigations; obtaining, evaluating, and communicating information; and using mathematics and computational thinking:
+4.17(3)(d) instruct and engage students in core scientific practices which include, but are not limited to, asking questions and defining problems; analyzing and interpreting data; engaging in argument from evidence; constructing explanations and designing solutions; developing and using models; planning and carrying out investigations; obtaining, evaluating, and communicating information; and using mathematics and computational thinking;

-- 4.17(3)(e) effectively and purposely select integrate technology into instructional and assessment strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies, as appropriate to science education and the learner strategies are strategies. - 4.17(3)(f) effectively instruct students about the interconnected nature of science as it is practiced and experienced in the real world, including the connections between and among the various-science disciplines and within other disciplinesdomains/disciplinary core ideas and within other content areas (social studies, math, English language arts, visual arts, etc.)-; - 4.17(3)(g) effectively demonstrate for and instruct students about the basic elements of the nature of science including, but not limited to, inquiry, curiosity, discovery, openness to new ideas and skepticism. - 4.17(3)(h) effectively communicate to students the historical and dynamic nature of science. - 4.17(3)(i) demonstrate for students the connection between an inquiry-based lesson and a larger-conceptual-based module and the linkage of both to state-approved student science-academic standards. - 4.17(3)(jg)4.17(3)(g) effectively demonstrate for and instruct students in the linkage(s) between curriculum, instruction and assessment, including the connection between an inquiry-based lesson and a large conceptual-based module and how_as-they relate to state-approved student science academic standards; - 4.17(3)(kh) 4.17(3)(h)effectively demonstrate model for and instruct students about safety considerations in science instruction and in the science classroom including, but not limited to, proper use, storage and disposal or maintenance of biological, chemical and scientific equipment and specimens. - 4.17(3)(ii) 4.17(3)(i) instruct and supervise students in the proper preparation and use of laboratory equipment and materials. - 4.17(3)(mj)4.17(3)(j) evaluate laboratory settings, equipment, materials and procedures to identify and manage the resolution of potential safety hazardsidentify and manage the resolution of potential safety hazards in laboratory settings, equipment, materials and procedures; - 4.17(3)(nk) 4.17(3)(k) provide solutions to equipment problems and be able to make minor adjustments in the operation of equipment-; and - 4.17(3)(ol)4.17(3)(l) incorporate into planning information related to state and federal regulations, legal issues and guidelines pertaining to scientific materials and specimensthe maintain awareness of and preparedness to advocate for current state and federal regulations, legal issues and guidelines pertaining to scientific materials and specimens. - 4.17(4) The science educator shall self-assess the effectiveness of instruction based on the achievement of students and pursue continuousto align ongoing professional development through appropriate activities, coursework and participation in relevant professional organizations.
+- 4.17(3)(e) purposely select technology to assess student learning, obtain and analyze student data, and adapt instruction based on learning needs; - 4.17(3)(f) instruct students about the interconnected nature of science as it is practiced and experienced in the real world, including the connections between and among the science domains/disciplinary core ideas and within other content areas (social studies, math, English language arts, visual arts, etc.); - 4.17(3)(g) demonstrate for and instruct students in the linkage(s) between curriculum, instruction and assessment, including the connection between an inquiry-based lesson and a large conceptual-based module and how they relate to state-approved student science academic standards; - 4.17(3)(h)model for and instruct students about safety considerations in science instruction and in the science classroom including, but not limited to, proper use, storage and disposal or maintenance of biological, chemical and scientific equipment and specimens; - 4.17(3)(i) instruct and supervise students in the proper preparation and use of laboratory equipment and materials; - 4.17(3)(j) identify and manage the resolution of potential safety hazards in laboratory settings, equipment, materials and procedures; - 4.17(3)(k)provide solutions to equipment problems and be able to make minor adjustments in the operation of equipment; and - 4.17(3)(I) maintain awareness of and preparedness to advocate for current state and federal regulations, legal issues and guidelines pertaining to scientific materials and specimens. - 4.17(4) The science educator shall self-assess the effectiveness of instruction based on the achievement of students to align ongoing professional development through appropriate activities, coursework and participation in relevant professional organizations.

-4.18 Social Studies (Grades 76-12)
+4.18 Social Studies (Grades 6-12)